 In order to curb the HIV epidemic in California, special efforts are needed to reach these populations, and to ensure that they are linked to care, receive appropriate treatment, and remain virally suppressed.

-Three new CHRP grants--totaling $9 million over four years--are supporting innovative projects at UC Centers for AIDS Research in Los Angeles, San Francisco and San Diego.
-The Centers will collaborate with community groups to find, test and treat hidden and high-risk populations.
-If successful, their novel strategies could be more broadly implemented across California.
+Three CHRP grants—totaling $9 million over four years—are supporting innovative projects at UC Centers for AIDS Research in Los Angeles, San Francisco and San Diego.
+The Centers collaborate with community groups to find, test and treat hidden and high-risk populations.
+If successful, the novel strategies could be more broadly implemented across the State of California.